collinleiber/ClustPy/README.md

 Furthermore, it contains wrappers for [pyclustering](https://pyclustering.github.io/) implementations.

 ## Installation
+The package can be installed directly from git by executing:

+`sudo pip3 install git+git://github.com/collinleiber/ClusPy.git`

-Just clone the repository, go to the directory and execute:
+Alternatively, clone the repository, go to the directory and execute:

-`pip install -r requirements.txt`

-Afterwards, you will be good to go.
+`sudo python setup.py install`

 ## Components